Disneyland Hotel Review: Is It Worth The Price?

 When you pull up to the hotel, cast members come right to the car to greet you.
 They take your bags and suitcases away before you even enter the hotel.
 We were given a ticket for our bags and then told our luggage would be in our room waiting for us when our room is ready - a very good start to the stay indeed!
 There's no cramming your own suitcase through the security scanners here.

-Disneyland Hotel Chandelier
+Disneyland Hotel lobby chandelier

 You're then greeted by a well-dressed cast member who welcomes you and shows you to the reception area.
 The check-in reception is on your left, just past this beautiful Sleeping Beauty Castle artwork.

-Disneyland Hotel Sleeping Beauty Castle
+Disneyland Hotel Sleeping Beauty Castle artwork

 The standard check-in comes first, and the deluxe check-in is just after that (with two tables and chairs) if you're staying in one of the deluxe rooms.
 The check-in was a bit hectic with no real queue system and people just stood around waiting to be seen.
 After a couple of minutes of looking around (as all cast members at the desks were seeing to guests) one cast member came over to us and asked how he could help.
 We said we'd like to check in and he walked us over to one of the desks.